 Contact MG Law for personal injury claims attributed to auto collisions

 Getting the auto accident compensation you deserve can be challenging, unless you have an experienced law firm at your side like MG Law.
 MG Law handles car accident and pedestrian accident claims of all kinds.
 We work hard to provide you with all the details, so you can make informed decisions going forward.

 You don’t have to face these unknown hurdles alone.
 Call us at 613-730-8460 and receive a free consultation.
-We offer legal advice in your choice of English, French, all Arabic dialects, Mandarin, Russian and Spanish.
+We offer legal advice in your choice of English, French, Greek, Mandarin, Russian, Spanish, Ukrainian, or all Arabic dialects.